captbilard/react-flask-takehome/README.md

 * MySQL

 ## Next stage
-Setup the project in this repo
+* Setup the project in this repo
+* Create required scheduling endpoints and associated logic
+* Create notification tasks
+* Update UI to handle new use case